gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

 ## Background

 This document deals with technical standards for ICT accessibility.
-The most common standards are the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>), Revised Section 508 and EN 301 549 Harmonized European Standard for ICT Accessibility.
+The most common standards are the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>), Revised Section 508 and EN 301 549 Harmonised European Standard for ICT Accessibility.

 The Revised Section 508 (2017) provides the technical standard for the US government to procure accessible products and services.
-This standard is, by design, closely harmonized with the EN 301 549 (2014) – which drew its requirements largely from the original Section 508 standards and WCAG 2.0.
+This standard is, by design, closely harmonised with the EN 301 549 (2014) – which drew its requirements largely from the original Section 508 standards and WCAG 2.0.
 Consequently, these standards are very similar but do contain key differences.
 The EN 301 549 has been updated four times since the release of the Revised Section 508, introducing further differences between the standards.

 ## Purpose